-$l,\,m_l,\,{\rm and}\,\,s$ states take effect in atoms with electron shells higher than n=1 as they have more than two permissible electron conditions.
+l, $m_l$ , and s states take effect in atoms with electron shells higher than n = 1 as they have more than two permissible electron conditions.

 To accurately describe the angular distribution and shape of an orbital, there are several values of the orbital angular momentum quantum number l, and they are all dependent on the principle quantum number n.
-When l=0,1,2,3,4,5,6 the states are conventionally referred to as s,p,d,f,g,h, and i subshells respectively, each subshell has a distinguishing shape.
-The number of orbitals and their position inside a subshell is given by the magnetic quantum number m_l .
+When l = 0, 1, 2, 3, 4, 5, 6 the states are conventionally referred to as s, p, d, f, g, h, and i subshells respectively, each subshell has a distinguishing shape representative of the electron probability distribution.
+The number of orbitals and their position inside a subshell is given by the magnetic quantum number $m_l$ .
 This value is dependent on the angular momentum quantum number and can be a negative integer, a positive integer, or zero.
 Sub-states indicating the fine electron structure within an atom are designated by electron spin orientation.
 These are important to know because the electrons in an atom are subject to the Pauli exclusion principle.
 This principle forbids certain electron transitions within the atom; the same quantum numbers cannot exist for any two electrons within an atom.